 Those parents who decide that their child should defer must inform the Headteacher.
 Where a parent does not inform the Headteacher that admission is to be deferred and does not admit the child in September, the place will be withdrawn and may be offered to another child.

 Where a child is not of statutory school age, the academy, in consultation with the parents, may defer entrance or have a “staged” induction if it is deemed to be in the best interest of the child.
-All children will have a period of half day attendance as part of their induction process.

 Children born in the summer term, however, are not required to start school until a full year after the point at which they could first have been admitted – the point at which other children in their age range are beginning Year 1.